 - Costs related to food, alcohol, or cannabis

-The Tourism Economic Development and Recovery Fund (TEDRF) is currently accepting applications on an ongoing basis.
+The Tourism Economic Development and Recovery Fund (TEDRF) is currently closed.

 - Applications must be submitted at least four (4) months prior to the project start date